Goseong County, South Gyeongsang: Location

 Goseong-gun is located at the southern end of central Gyeongnam.
 It was the capital of Sogaya, an ancient kingdom of advanced culture.
 It is endowed with natural tourism resources of beautiful mountains, ocean, and fields.

 It is adjacent to Geoje, Sacheon, Tongyeong, Masan, and Jinju.
 It is also linked to the Daejeon-Tongyeong Expressway, National Roads No. 14 and No. 33.

 Climate

 Its location is quite southern, which makes the climate mild and warm all year around.
 That is, Goseong is classified as an oceanic climate.
 The southeast wind blows during the summer and the northwest wind, which is the seasonal wind, blows during the winter.

 Festival

-Goseong was the center of the Gaya kingdom during ancient years.
-Goseong county held an annual "Sogaya festival" reemerging marching of ancient people with legends.
+Goseong was the center of the Kaya confederacy in late antiquity.
+Goseong holds an annual Sogaya festival in celebration of this history.

-Additionally, events also deal with General Yi Sun-sin who beat Japanese invaders at Danghangpo which is near port of Goseong.
+Events also deal with Yi Sun-sin, a general officer of Joseon's navy during the Imjin War, who beat the Japanese forces of Toyotomi Hideyoshi at Battle of Danghangpo on 12 July 1592 off the coast of Goseong.

-Between 1 April and 12 June 2016, the county will host the Gyeongnam Goseong Dinosaur World Expo (see 'Fossil sites' below for more info).
+The county hosts the Gyeongnam Goseong Dinosaur World Expo.